I am off to film some more videos.

 I am working on an upcoming project that I am very excited about.
 I can’t wait to share it with you.

-Okay, I got to go but let me share an article and video with you.
+Okay, I have to go, but let me share an article and video with you.

 In this article and video, I wanted to go through 3 Stability Ball Exercises to Improve Your Hip Stability.

-Before we do the exercises, let me quickly explain to you why it is important.
+Before we do the exercises, let me quickly explain to you why they are important.
 If you are able to do some work with the stability ball which has uneven and unstable surface that challenges you, it works your core muscles, abdominal muscles and also those muscles that stabilize the hip.

 3 Stability Ball Exercises To Improve Hip Stability

 CLICK HERE to watch YouTube video.

 If you work on having strong muscles that stabilize the hip, they will help decrease the stress on the knees and back.
 This will also help with injury recovery and prevention in those areas.